-This measure provides States, Medicaid programs, parents, and other stakeholders with a way to assess the availability of treatment or counseling services for children.
+This measure provides States, Medicaid programs, parents, and other stakeholders with a way to assess the availability of specialty care appointments for children.
 Low rates of parents' ability to obtain an appointment when needed are easily understood to be unacceptable.
-The simplicity of the measure allows providers and purchasers to assess how well the system accommodates parents when they attempt to obtain treatment or counseling services for their child.
+The simplicity of the measure allows providers and purchasers to assess how well the system accommodates parents when they attempt to obtain more than primary care for their child.

-The primary information needed for this measure comes from data acquired from the library of CAHPS supplemental items.
-The two questions required for this measure are part of the Item Set for the CCC supplement to the CAHPS survey, which has been assessed for comprehension.
-However, the understandability of different reporting formats of the measure has not been assessed.
+The basic information needed for this measure comes from CAHPS survey data, which has been assessed for comprehension.
+However, the understandability of different reporting formats of the measure has not been tested.